MarquezProject/marquez/examples/airflow/README.md

 $ mkdir dags
 ```

 When writing our DAGs, we'll use [`marquez-airflow`](https://pypi.org/project/marquez-airflow) enabling Marquez to observe the DAG and automatically collect task-level metadata.
 Below, in steps `2.1` and `2.2`, we create the DAGs `counter` and `sum` and add them to `dags/`.
-You'll notice that to begin collecting DAG metadata with Marquez, we only make the following change:
+You'll notice that to begin collecting DAG metadata, we only make the following change:

 ```diff
 - from airflow import DAG